-Figure 5: The number of parities required (ordinate) to keep the probability of overall data corruption at a given level (abscissa), for various values of the per-chunk error rate ε (colours) and for n = 64 chunks (left panel) and n = 128 chunks (right panel).
+Fig. 4.
+The number of parities needed (ordinate) as a function of the per-chunk error rate $\epsilon$ (abscissa), for keeping the probability of overall data corruption below given limits (colours) and for n = 64 chunks (left panel) and n = 128 chunks (right panel).

-In principle, the exact parity counts can be made user-configurable.
-However, to make non-local redundancy a transparent and easy-to-use feature, we opted for a simplified yet intuitive interface.
-First of all, we set our maximum tolerated error rate of integrity at 10^{-6} , in other words our security constant expressing our certainty at 6 nines, 99.9999%.
+99.9999%.
 Second, we propose to use a handful of named security levels of (non-local) redundancy which correspond to assumptions about the maximum error rates of individual chunk retrievals expressed as discrete percentages.
 Table 1 lists the security levels with the corresponding assumption about the maximum error rate of chunk retrieval.